SWIFTSIM/HBTplus/README.md

 ```
 `<PATH_TO_CONFIG>` is the path to a configuration text file containing information about the run.
 See [configs](configs) for
 example configuration files to get started. `<START_OUTPUT_NUMBER>` and `<END_OUTPUT_NUMBER>` are optional arguments that
-are passed when a subset of the simulation outputs are be analysed.
+are passed when a subset of the simulation outputs are analysed.
 For example, when restarting an `HBT` analysis, or when
 not all the simulation data is available when starting to run.